Don’t be left scratching your head in front of the computer with a question burning inside your head.

 We are fairly flexible for children registered for Mini Soccer.

-However, when possible children should be in soccer kit, including shorts (or tracksuit bottoms if colder), T-shirt, tracksuit top, rain jacket.
-Warm hat & gloves should be provided when colder.
-All children should have a water bottle with them & please make sure your child goes to the toilet before the start of course.
+However, when possible children should be in soccer kit, including shorts (or tracksuit bottoms if colder), T-shirts, tracksuit tops, rain jackets.
+A warm hat & gloves should be provided when colder.
+All children should have a water bottle with them & please make sure your child goes to the toilet before the start of the course.
+We recommend shin pads and cleats from 7 years and above.

 If warm conditions caps & sun cream are recommended.